Malayalam drama: Early-mid 20th century

 C. V. Raman Pillai was the first to write farces in Malayalam.
 Examples include Pandathe Pachan, Butler Pappan, Doctorkk Kittiya Mitcham, Kuripinte Thiripppu, Kurupillakalari and Kaimalassante Kadassikai.
 E. V. Krishna Pillai, N. P. Chellappan Nair, M. G. Kesava Pillai, T. N. Gopinathan Nair and others further developed farce literature.
 Kainikkara Padmanabha Pillai gave a new light to the world of theatre with his works like Kalvariyile Kalpa Padapam, Velu Thampy Dalava and Agnipanjaram.
-Kainikkara Kumara Pillai's Harishchandran, Mohavum Muktiyum, Veshangal etc. are also notable works.
+Edasseri Govindan Nair's socio-political play Kootu Krishi (1940), Thirichhethhal, Njetiyil Patarathha Mulla and Njangal Dayaye Thookkikkonnu, Kainikkara Kumara Pillai's Harishchandran, Mohavum Muktiyum, Veshangal etc. are also notable works.
 V. T. Bhattathiripad wrote Adukkalayail Ninnu Arangathekku which strongly reacted against the decadence of the Nambudiri community and was an important event in the social reform calendar of Kerala.
 M. P. Bhattathiripad's Ritumati was another important social play.
 K. Damodaran's Pattabaki which tells the story of a poor tenant in Malabar evicted by a cruel landlord, is the first political play in Malayalam.
-Another notable work is Edasseri Govindan Nair's socio-political play Kootu Krishi (1940).
+Another notable work is (.
 Important political dramas of the period include P. Kesavadev's Munnottu, Madyapani, Pradhana Mantri, Thakazhi Sivasankara Pillai's Thotilla, Ponkunnam Varkey's Jethakkal and Visarikku Katu Venda, Thoppil Bhasi's Ningalenne Communistaaki and Mudiyanaya Puthran.
 K. T. Muhammed's plays like Karavatta Pasu and Ithu Bhoomiyanu are also noteworthy.
 N. Krishna Pillai, who is known as Ibsen of Malayalam, wrote plays that took Malayalam drama forward in different directions.
 His works include Bhagna Bhavanam, Kanyaka, Balabalam, Anuranjanam and Azhimughathekku.

 Post-independence

 Pulimana Parameswaran Pillai's Samatvavadi written in an expressionist style can be said to be the harbinger of a change in Malayalam drama.
 C. J. Thomas and C. N. Sreekantan Nair, who can be called the pioneers of modern Malayalam drama, came to the scene after Parameswaran Pillai.
 Thomas's Avan Veendum Varunnu, 1128-il Crime 27 and Aa Manushyan Nee Thanne, and Nair's Ramayana trilogy—Kanchana Sita, Saketham and Lankalakshmi—clearly reoriented the Malayalam theatre world.
 G. Sankara Pillai, N. N. Pillai etc. further developed this stream.
 One-act plays and radio plays emerged in the 1940s.
 K. Ramakrishna Pillai and N. N. Pillai were the pioneers of one-act plays.
 Important writers of radio play include S. K. Nair, Ananda Kuttan, P. Bhaskaran, Vira Raghavan Nair, C. N. Sreekantan Nair, Nagavally R. S. Kurup, Jagathy N. K. Achary and Edasseri Govindan Nair.

-As part of introducing the new experiments in western theatre to Malayalam, several ancient Green plays were translated into Malayalam.
+As part of introducing the new experiments in western theatre to Malayalam, several ancient Greek plays were translated into Malayalam.
 C. J. Thomas is the most important of the translators.
 Renowned as a playwright, dramatist and critic, he translated Sophocles' Oedipus Rex and Antigone, and Aristophanes' Lysistrata into Malayalam.
 Euripides' Alcestis was translated by S. K. Nair as Pati Devata and Medea was translated by Puthussery Ramachandran.
 Aristophanes' The Frogs was translated by E. M. J. Venniyoor as Thavalakal.
 Greek drama translations have crucial importance in the history of Malayalam drama.